TLD.1000 Hydrogen Leak Detector - Quantitative

 Q. Isn’t hydrogen dangerous and explosive?

 A. In 100% concentration, that is the case.
 We always recommend using 5% hydrogen mixed with 95% nitrogen because hydrogen is not combustible in nitrogen until hydrogen represents 5.7% .
-This mixture is green label non-combustible, thus will not ever have the ability to combust or increase the intensity of a fire.
+This mixture is green label non-combustible, therefore it will never have the ability to combust or increase the intensity of a fire.

 Q. Will the hydrogen in the mixture settle out and cause an unsafe condition?